Jaiaggarwaaaaal/bernerspace-dev-1/Readme.md

 - `K8S_NAMESPACE`: The Kubernetes namespace where the applications will be deployed.
 - `BUILD_SERVICE_ACCOUNT_NAME`: The name of the Kubernetes service account to use for the build job.
 - `DOMAIN_NAME`: The domain name to use for the Ingress resource.
+- `LETSENCRYPT_EMAIL`: The email address to use for the Let's Encrypt certificate.

 ## Usage